saramasarone/enrich_omics/README.md

 ### Target endpoint
 - Convert Entrez to Ensemble if needed (OpenTargets API accepts only Ensemble IDs)
-- Get decsritpion of the function of the target
+- Get description of the function of the target
 - Get diseases associated to a certain target
 - Plot diseases associated to a certain target
 - Get table drugs associated to a certain target